technion/libscrypt/README.md

     int libscrypt_hash(char *dst, char *passphrase, uint32_t N, uint8_t r, uint8_t p);

-Sane constants have been created for N, r and p so you can create a has like this:
+Sane constants have been created for N, r and p so you can create a hash like this:

     libscrypt_hash(outbuf, "My cats's breath smells like cat food", SCRYPT_N, SCRYPT_r, SCRYPT_p);